Pasta Fagioli Recipe

 Since this quick and easy one pot recipe comes together in less than 30 minutes, it is one that you’ll most likely turn to time and again!
 At least I do!

-You’ll brown your ground beef in a large stockpot over medium heat and then drain away the drippings from the beef and stir in your vegetables and cook the vegetables until they are just tender.
+You’ll brown your ground beef in a large stockpot over medium heat and then drain away the drippings from the beef and stir in your vegetables and cook until the vegetables are just tender.
 You’ll notice that I’ve grated my carrots with a box grater.
 This reduces the cooking time for the carrots considerably.

 Once the vegetables are just tender, I stir in my stock.
 For the stock, you can use vegetable stock or chicken stock based on what you have on hand or your personal preference.
 Along with the stock, stir in your tomatoes and tomato sauce and spices.
 Bring the liquid to a boil and then stir in your pasta and beans (including the liquid from the beans).
 If there is not enough liquid to cover the pasta, you can add water or additional stock to thin out the ingredients.
 Then reduce the heat and allow to simmer until the pasta is al dente, about 10 minutes.

-Here’s my Pasta Fagioli recipe.
+Here’s my Pasta Fagioli Recipe.
 I hope you love it as much as we do!

 Pasta Fagioli Recipe